apache/flink/docs/dev/table/python/conversion_of_pandas.zh.md

 ## Convert Pandas DataFrame to PyFlink Table

-It supports to create a PyFlink Table from a Pandas DataFrame.
+It supports creating a PyFlink Table from a Pandas DataFrame.
 Internally, it will serialize the Pandas DataFrame using Arrow columnar format at client side and the serialized data will be processed and deserialized in Arrow source during execution.
 The Arrow source could also be used in streaming jobs and it will properly handle the checkpoint and provides the exactly once guarantees.